isocroft/kahtox/README.md

 | ------------------------- | ------------------------- |
 | <img src="before.png" />  | <img src="now.png" />     |

+## State Graphs (Diagrams)

+State graphs are just like state machines when depicted visually with diagrams but have a few differences.

 ## Getting Started

 > filename: Button.js